Service Level Agreement

 If you are in the market for technical support, it’s important to understand what an SLA is.
 Also, to know what to look for when hiring your next IT service provider.

 In this post, I’ll provide information on why your business needs to have a Service Level Agreement.
 Also, I’ll discuss the incorporation of a penalty, and point out additional items to look for in a healthy Service Level Agreement.

 Let’s take a look!

 What is a Service Level Agreement (SLA)?

-Let’s break this down simply, a service level agreement is a document that explains two or more parties’ obligations and rights for services provided under a contract for work.
-The main goal of an SLA is to explain the level of service that will be provided under the contract.
+Let’s break this down as simple as possible.
+A service level agreement is a document that explains two or more parties’ obligations and rights for services provided under a contract for work.
+The primary goal of an SLA is to explain the level of service be provided under the contract.
 This agreement will help protect your business, and also your supplier.

 What types of data is tracked to determine a strong Service Level Agreement with a Network Administrator?